-Amtrak has over 40 years of rich American history — and we’re proud of the efforts we’ve put into rail passenger service.
-Since our formation in 1971, we’ve worked ceaselessly to transform a classic form of transportation, preserving those aspects of train travel that are timeless, and modernizing those that are ripe for it.
-We’ve just completed a year of record ridership, and we’re on track for another — proof, if any is needed, that America’s longstanding love of travel still embraces our classic and storied mode of transportation in its modern form.
+Amtrak has more than 40 years of rich American history, and we’re proud of the efforts we’ve put into rail passenger service.
+Since beginning operations in 1971, we’ve worked ceaselessly to transform a classic form of transportation, preserving those aspects of train travel that are timeless, while modernizing those that are ripe for it.
+Fiscal Year 2015 marked the fifth consecutive year in which ridership exceeded 30 million passengers — proof, if any is needed, that America’s longstanding love of travel still embraces our classic and storied mode of transportation in its modern form.

 Preserving the Train — and Improving It!

-Today, we’re operating a national system that comprises long-distance, state-supported services and our high-speed Acela Express that connects communities, regions and modes of transportation across the country.
-We’ve partnered with 15 states to provide train service around America, bringing faster and more frequent train service to destinations as varied as Chicago, Seattle, Los Angeles and St. Louis.
+Today, we’re operating a national system that comprises national network, state-supported services and our high-speed Acela Express that connects communities, regions and modes of transportation across the country.
+We’ve partnered with 18 states and other entities to provide train service around America, bringing faster and more frequent train service to destinations as varied as Chicago, Seattle, Los Angeles and St. Louis.

 We have made great strides in our more than four decades in the railroad business.
 And as Amtrak grows, so does our capacity to meet national needs such as stimulating and supporting local and regional economies; contributing to national emergency response, congestion mitigation and emissions reduction; and reducing our nation’s reliance on foreign oil.

 We’re not just a mode with a past — we have a bright future and an important present.
 Even in regions where we’re not able to provide the twice-hourly service that’s the hallmark of our NEC, we provide many Americans with an affordable and accessible intercity transportation option.
-Amtrak serves more than 500 communities nationwide, more than 150 of them rural; more than half of our destinations are served exclusively by our long- distance trains.
-Since 2000, our ridership has risen nearly 44 percent.
+Amtrak serves more than 500 communities nationwide, more than 150 of them rural; more than half of our destinations are served exclusively by our 15 national network routes.